emmajane/gitforteams/slides/slides/workshop-oscon-gitforteams.md

 - Who has commit access?
 - Why do you know your code isn't broken?
 - Does your team use test-driven development?
-- Do you have an idependent quality assurance team?
+- Do you have an independent quality assurance team?
 - Can you deploy "broken" code?